 Nicole Madigan-Everest posted an article at The Punch recently, entitled “Mummywars – how mothers are our own worst enemies”.
 Her conclusion, as puerile as it is vacuous, is that Mothers should just give up their petty jealousies and support each other, like, you know?

+Mothers supporting mothers?
+Nice and cosy thought, but who does Madigan-Everest think she’s fooling?
 There isn’t a mother alive who wouldn’t sacrifice another woman’s baby to protect her own.
 Why?
 Because women are deeply rooted in the earth, and the earthly drive is to survive, or help one’s genes survive, at all costs.
 And no matter how moral a woman is, how good a person she is, how kind, how caring, how selfless, there’s no time in her life when she is more attached to Mother Earth than when she has a baby.
-Nothing is more important than the survival and flourishment of her offspring.
+To a normal woman, nothing is more important than the survival and well-being of her baby.

-This is a growing problem in Australian society, facilitated in no small part by the gender feminist ideologues that have swelled the ranks of the family services sector.
+This is a growing problem in Australian society, facilitated by the gender feminist ideologues that have swelled the ranks of the family services sector.
 If their highly discriminatory National Council’s Plan for Australia to Reduce Domestic Violence Against Women and Their Children, 2009-2021 passes through both Houses of Parliament and makes it into Family Law, the role of the father in a child’s life will be so trivialised and undervalued that self-centredness will be the defining character of parenting in the country.

 Actually, ‘The Plan’, as it has come to be known, will go much, much further than this.
 It proposes to criminalise the presence of a father in a child’s life and, it would seem, of men in general.
 Read this article on what it proposes and try to quell your anger.